swannodette/swannodette.github.com/_posts/2015-04-07-in-stillness-movement.md

 to implement the change via customizing the `defn` macro.

-The actual changeset is pretty technical and of interest mostly to experienced Clojure devs and ClojureScript hackers, you can [see it here](https://github.com/clojure/clojurescript/commit/576fb6e054dd50ec458a3c9e4172a5a0002c7aea).
+The actual changeset is pretty technical and of interest mostly to experienced Clojure devs and ClojureScript compiler hackers, you can [see it here](https://github.com/clojure/clojurescript/commit/576fb6e054dd50ec458a3c9e4172a5a0002c7aea).

 After this change the end result for Mori is a much more reasonable